Srinibas123/Ecommerce_website/README.md

 # Ecommerce_website
-a simple ecommerce website using html css and javascript
+a  ecommerce website using html css and javascript that include shop whatever you can and you can submit your feedback